saularis/rabbitmqueue/readme.md

 # RabbitMQueue
-A simple queue for jobs made using rabbitmq.
+Simple queueing package for task queueing using rabbitmq

 ## Prerequisite
 Install and start rabbitmq.
 Here's the link to download and installation [guide](https://www.rabbitmq.com/download.html).